itsdarklikehell/RetroPie-Bgm/README.md

 # RetroPie-Bgm
-This will add background music while in emulation station on RetroPie (and possibly other debian systems)
+This will add background music while in emulation station on RetroPie (and possibly other debian systems) Ive added a theme for emulationstation and control scripts (read/edit the install.sh script in case you use a custom theme and want to add the theme to it).

 ## credits and more info go to:
 livewire from the retropie forum: